camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eksctl.md

 The following instructions are taken from the [cert-manager](https://cert-manager.io/docs/configuration/acme/dns01/route53/) guide concerning the AWS setup and only covers the required IAM setup.
 The Helm chart will be installed in the [follow-up guide](./eks-helm.md).

-The following will rely on the previously mentioned feature around IAM Roles for Service Accounts (IRSA) to simplify the cert-manager setup.
+The following relies on the previously mentioned feature around IAM Roles for Service Accounts (IRSA) to simplify the cert-manager setup.

 The IAM policy document below allows cert-manager to update Route53 resource record sets and hosted zones.
 You need to create this policy in AWS IAM first.
 In our example, we call the policy `AllowCertManagerUpdates`.